ToniWilliams1/CryptoConnect/README.md

 # Core Features

-Users can create an account via email or log in through Coinbase, view live cryptocurrency prices, charts, and detailed coin data, and add coins to your portfolio.
+• Users can create an account via email or log in through Coinbase, view live cryptocurrency prices, charts, and detailed coin data, and add coins to your portfolio.

-Upvote your friends predictions on the news feed and see the hottest crypto buzz.
+•Rank your friends trades on the news feed and see the hottest crypto buzz.

 # Things to Add